What does Hannibal mean?

 Hannibal is an uncommon given name for males but a very popular surname for both adults and children (#21142 out of 150436, Top 14%).
 (2000 U.S. Demographics)

+Which version is better?with its variant forms and related boy names.
 The only other prominent alternative form of Hannibal appearing in the Top 2000 is Anibal.
-Adoption of these relations of Hannibal reached its apex 24 years ago.
+Adoption of these relations of Hannibal reached its apex 25 years ago.